The UK Stewardship Code

 Institutional investors should be willing to act collectively with other investors where appropriate.

 OLIM is open to collaborating with other investors on significant corporate issues.

 Institutional investors should have a clear policy on voting and disclosure of voting activity.

-OLIM aims to vote at all AGMs or EGMs and especially on issues of significance at the relevant AGM or EGM.
+OLIM aims to vote at all AGMs or EGMs and especially on issues of significance.
 It is not normal policy for OLIM to publicly disclose voting activity.
 This reflects our belief that it is normally better to lobby management directly rather than publicly.
 OLIM is prepared to vote against resolutions that carry Board recommendation when the resolutions are judged to harm OLIM’s clients’ interests if passed.

 Institutional investors should report periodically on their stewardship and voting activities.

 OLIM provides all clients with detailed quarterly investment reports detailing performance, portfolio changes and investment strategy.
 Important issues concerning investee companies are addressed in these reports.
-As OLIM only votes on issues of significance we do not normally provide detailed reports on voting activities to clients.
+OLIM does not normally provide detailed reports on regular voting activities to clients.